JoanaBLate/advent-of-code-js/README.md

 Solutions are made in an  optimized (when needed) **computing/programming style**, NOT by applying magical math formulas.

+NOTE: All the measured times INCLUDE the Deno starting up time (around 0.025s).

 ## Advent of Code 2015

 Completed.